 In June 2021, we initiated a binding arbitration proceeding with one of our licensees (the "Licensee") at the American Arbitration Association/International Centre for Dispute Resolution, seeking milestone and royalty payments under our license agreement.
 A hearing before a panel of arbitrators was held in November 2022, and the parties submitted post-hearing briefs.
 On March 21, 2023, we received an adverse decision in this arbitration proceeding.
 The panel of arbitrators declined to award us damages and ruled that the license agreement has expired.
-The panel ruled that we are responsible for the Licensee's costs as well as arbitrators' and administrative fees previously incurred by the Licensee of \$4.1 million.
+The panel ruled that we are responsible for the Licensee's costs as well as arbitrators' and administrative fees previously incurred by the Licensee of \$4.1 million, which we paid in April 2023.